HomeProductivityProductivity Apps for Android

 4. Microsoft OneNote

 OneNote is where our longer-form notes live, the kind with headings, pasted screenshots, and the occasional hand-drawn diagram.
 The freeform canvas suits messy thinking, and search digs text out of images surprisingly well.
 We pair it with a stylus on a tablet for meeting notes.
-It is completely free, syncs across every device we own, and has never once lost a page on us.
+It is free, syncs across every device we own using the 5GB that comes with a Microsoft account, and has never once lost a page on us.

 5. Evernote

 Evernote remains a strong pick if you live and die by search and need to file away years of clippings, receipts, and PDFs.
-Web clipping is still best in class, and stacked notebooks keep a large archive navigable.
+Web clipping is still good, and stacked notebooks keep a large archive navigable.
 We dig into how it compares in our Evernote vs OneNote tablet showdown.
-The free plan is tighter than it once was, but heavy users will find the paid tiers worth it.
+One warning: the free plan is now capped at 50 notes total and a single notebook, on one device.
+That is a trial, not a home for an archive, so budget for a paid tier if Evernote is where your records will live.

 6. Microsoft To Do